oopsmails/general-info/virtualbox/ubuntu22.04-202401-install.md

 ### VSCode

+NO: not working after TimeShift!
 Installed from Ubuntu Software, all fine.

+- Need install Git before VS Code

+sudo apt update
+sudo apt install git

+git --version

+- download and installed
+- sudo apt install ./code_1.60.2-1632313585_amd64.deb, or Open using Application Installer
+- Sync-ed using Github
+- If after opening general-info, seeing all file as "modified" in VS Code git, then run `git config --global core.autocrlf input` and should be fine after restart

 ### NVM and Node